KetanAtri/DesignPatterns/README.md

 <ul>
     <li> Builder - Used for constructing objects that require multiple parameters / steps for initialization.
 It is
     possible to end up with partially initialized objects, build method needs to handle this case accordingly. </li>
+    <li> Simple Factory - More of encapsulation than a design pattern; used when an object needs to be instantiated
+    based on a condition.
+If decision gets too complex then "Factory Method" pattern should be used instead. </li>
 </ul>

 <b> Additional Notes </b>